elayer/Amazon-Computer-Project/README.md

 * CatBoost Regression: 85.87

 I used Optuna with XGBoost and CatBoost to build an optimized model especially with the various attributes that these algorithms have.
+Since the data used is very sparse or represent specific definitive values (categories), it makes sense that the tree-based methods perform much better.

 ## Productionization
 I lasted created a Flask API hosted on a local webserver.
 For this step I primarily followed the productionization step from the YouTube tutorial series found in the refernces above.
 This endpoint could be used to take in certain aspects of a computer, make appropriate transformations to the variables, and return a predicted price for a computer.